sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

 .. mchoice:: likeFoodMethods
    :practice: T
-   :answer_a: I like to eat eat eat.
+   :answer_a: apples and bananas! eat I like to.
-   :answer_b: I like to eat eat eat fruit.
+   :answer_b: I like to consume consume consume fruit.
-   :answer_c: I like to apples and bananas eat.
+   :answer_c: I like to apples and bananas! eat.
    :answer_d: I like to eat eat eat apples and bananas!
    :correct: d
-   :feedback_a: Try tracing through the print method and see what happens when it calls the other methods.
+   :feedback_a: Try tracing through the main method and see what happens when it calls the other methods.
-   :feedback_b: There is a fruit() method but it does not print out the word fruit.
+   :feedback_b: The consume() method does not print the word consume, and the fruit() method but it does not print the word fruit.
-   :feedback_c: The order things are printed out depends on the order in which they are called from the print method.
+   :feedback_c: Try tracing through the main method and see what happens when it calls the other methods.
    :feedback_d: Yes, the print method calls the consume method 3 times and then the fruit method to print this.

    What does the following code print out?